WenshuaiJiangCorn/sl-micro-controllers-wj/README.md

 4. After uploading the code, disconnect the microcontroller from the host-PC and connect the next microcontroller.
 5. Repeat steps 3 and 4 until all microcontrollers are configured.
 6. Connect all microcontrollers to the PC that will manage the data acquisition runtime (in our case, the VRPC).

+***Note!*** The PC used to upload the code and the PC used to collect the data during runtime can be different.
+Once the code is uploaded to the microcontrollers, it is safe to cycle their power and connect them to different PCs.
 ___

 ## Usage